atinuke03/LITA_Project_Sales_Data/README.md

 ## Summary of Sales Data Analysis Dashboard
 - Region by Total Sales: The analysis of region total sales shows a sum total of 2,101,090 in the North, South, East and West.

 - Top 5 selling products: The top 5 selling product was achieved using filter.
-The result showed that Shoes has the highest sales with a total of 613380 followed by Shirt (485600), Hat 9316195), Gloves (296900) and Jacket (208230).
+The result showed that Shoes has the highest sales with a total of 613,380 followed by Shirt (485,600), Hat (316195), Gloves (296900) and Jacket (208230) respectively.

 - Average Total Sales: The average total sales was achieved using calculated measures.
 The result showed an average total sales of product to be 212.

--
+- Sum of Total sales by product: This was visualized using a pie chart.
+The slicer was tracked on the pie chart and result found was that:
+1. Shoes: The highest product sales in the four regions is shoe with a total of 613380 (29%).
+However, Shoe was sold in the South, East and West, South reported the highest sales among the three regions with average total sales of 309.

+2. Shirt: Shirt was sold in North and East with the North sales ranking as the highest-248000 compared to East sales- 237,600.
+The overall average total sales of the shirt was reported to be 327.
+3. Hat: Hat was sold in the West, East and North.
+West has the highest sales of Hat- 174,300.
+The overall averagre total sales of Hat was 159.
+4.